overhangio/tutor/README.md

     make lms-shell
     make cms-shell

-## Disclaimers & Warnings

-This project is the follow-up of my work on an [install from scratch of Open edX](https://github.com/regisb/openedx-install).
-It does not rely on any hack or complex deployment script.
-In particular, we do not use the Open edX [Ansible deployment playbooks](https://github.com/edx/configuration/).
-That means that the folks at edX.org are *not* responsible for troubleshooting issues of this project.
-Please don't bother Ned ;-)

 ## Troubleshooting

 ### "Running migrations...
 Killed!"

 The LMS and CMS containers require at least 4 GB RAM, in particular to run the Open edX SQL migrations.
 On Docker for Mac, by default, containers are allocated at most 2 GB of RAM.
 On Mac OS, if the `make all` command dies after displaying "Running migrations", you most probably need to increase the allocated RAM.
 [Follow these instructions from the official Docker documentation](https://docs.docker.com/docker-for-mac/#advanced).

+## Disclaimers & Warnings

+This project is the follow-up of my work on an [install from scratch of Open edX](https://github.com/regisb/openedx-install).
+It does not rely on any hack or complex deployment script.
+In particular, we do not use the Open edX [Ansible deployment playbooks](https://github.com/edx/configuration/).
+That means that the folks at edX.org are *not* responsible for troubleshooting issues of this project.
+Please don't bother Ned ;-)

+If you have a problem, feel free to open a [Github issue](https://github.com/regisb/openedx-docker/issues) that describes:
+- the problem you are facing: this includes the exact error message, or a screenshot of the error.
+- what action triggered the error: which command line instruction, which url you tried to access, etc.
+- any error logs that you may find: you may want to take a look at the files in `data/lms/logs`, for instance.

-## Missing features
+## Known missing features

 ### Forums